getify/Functional-Light-JS/ch2.md

 `foo(..)` *expects* three arguments, because it has three declared parameters.
 This count has a special term: arity.
 Arity is the number of parameters in a function declaration.
 The arity of `foo(..)` is `3`.

+Furthermore, a function with arity 1 is also called "unary", a function with arity 2 is also called "binary", and a function with arity 3 or higher is called "n-ary".

 You may wish to inspect a function reference during the runtime of a program to determine its arity.
 This can be done with the `length` property of that function reference:

 ```js